Prioritize past tense

 prioritized [praˈjɔːrəˌtaɪzd]

-What is 2nd and 3rd form of prioritize?
+What are the 2nd and 3rd forms of the verb prioritize?

 What are the past tense and past participle of prioritize?

-The past tense of prioritize is: prioritize in past simple is prioritized. and past participle is prioritized.
+The past tense and past participle of prioritize are: prioritize in past simple is prioritized, and past participle is prioritized.

 What is the past tense of prioritize?